ruckus/quickeebooks/README.md

 # Services

-All `Service` objects (`Quickeebooks::Service::Customer`, `Quickeebooks::Service::Account`, `Quickeebooks::Service::Invoice`, etc) have a simple API for CRUD operations.
+All `Service` objects (`Quickeebooks::Online::Service::Customer`, `Quickeebooks::Online::Service::Account`, `Quickeebooks::Online::Service::Invoice`, etc) have a simple API for CRUD operations.
 Some service objects have additional functionality (for example the Invoice object can fetch a PDF representation of an invoice).
 See notes below for each service.

 ```ruby
 create(object)